givka/digeiz-corrupted/README.md

 I repeat this while there are still some frames to check.

-The stack will be filled with the reordored frames.
+The stack will be filled with the reordered frames.

 For example:
 ```cpp